KoroCatty/PHP-Docker-Template/README.md

 docker-compose down
 ```

-## After making these changes in docker-compose.yml or Dockerfile, rebuild and restart your Docker containers:
+## After making changes in docker-compose.yml or Dockerfile, rebuild and restart your Docker containers:

   ```
   docker-compose down